mozerpol/NotesFromLearning/q_and_a/README.md

 ### 6. Describe the process of synthesis and how it is used in FPGA design. <a name="16"></a> [UP↑](#tof)
-**Synthesis** - is the process of converting a high-level Hardware Description Language (HDL) code into a low-level netlist of logical gates and flip-flops (a configuration file that can be loaded onto the FPGA).
+**Synthesis** - is the process of converting a high-level Hardware Description Language (HDL) code into a low-level netlist of logical gates and flip-flops.

 ### 7. How do you optimize power consumption in an FPGA design? <a name="17"></a> [UP↑](#tof)
 There are several techniques: